tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/数据安全/存储桶加密概述_intl_en.md

 Once a bucket is configured for encryption, all objects uploaded to the bucket thereafter will be encrypted by default with the specified encryption method.

-Currently supported encryption methods include:

-- SSE-COS encryption: server-side encryption using COS-managed encryption keys
+Currently, only SSE-COS encryption, that is, server-side encryption using COS-managed encryption keys, is supported.

-For more information on server-side encryption, please see [Server-side Encryption Overview](https://intl.cloud.tencent.com/document/product/436/18145).
+For more information on server-side encryption, see [Server-Side Encryption Overview](https://intl.cloud.tencent.com/document/product/436/18145).

 ## Directions

-#### Via the COS Console
+#### Using the COS console

-You can set bucket encryption in the COS Console.
-For more information, please see [Setting Bucket Encryption](https://intl.cloud.tencent.com/document/product/436/33455) in Console Guide.
+Set bucket encryption in the COS console.
+For more information, see [Setting Bucket Encryption](https://intl.cloud.tencent.com/document/product/436/33455) in Console Guide.

-#### Via REST API
+#### Using REST APIs
-You can configure bucket encryption using the following APIs:
+Configure bucket encryption using the following APIs:

 - [PUT Bucket encryption](https://intl.cloud.tencent.com/document/product/436/33459)
 - [GET Bucket encryption](https://intl.cloud.tencent.com/document/product/436/33460)